Re-engage | Our first tea party

 But this story goes back a lot further than Sunday morning.

-The New Year brought in some fresh thinking and some big ideas for Hireserve, and one of these was to create a Hireserve Charity of the Year initiative.
+The New Year brought in some fresh thinking and big ideas for Hireserve, and one of these was to create a Hireserve Charity of the Year initiative.

 We’d previously supported local education initiatives and undertaken a pro bono project with Poole CVS to create the The Volunteer Pool.
 But for 2017, we wanted to take our company philanthropy to the next step.